-The garden was awarded the status of “Outstanding Garden” (Jardin Remarquable) in December 2007 and is planted with a variety of species, arranged in a succession of terraces.
+The garden was awarded the status of 'Jardin Remarquable' (Outstanding Garden) in December 2007 and is planted with a variety of species, arranged in a succession of terraces.
 Stone elements play an important design role - with stone balls, stone angels and pebbles from the Durance river.
 There are also a number of wooden benches designed by Nicole de Vésian, offering visitors space to reflect.

-A complex garden, that blends in wonderfully with the surrounding countryside - 'the borrowed landscape,' using a restricted range of plants.
-Its beauty is due in part to the play between the green foliage and landscape.
+La Louve is a complex garden that blends wonderfully with the surrounding countryside - 'the borrowed landscape,' using a restricted range of plants.
+Its beauty is partly due to the play between the green foliage and landscape.